 At present, it’s possible to create a website with no coding skills at all.
 This is possible thanks to CMSs (Content Management Systems) that let you work with your website layout, color scheme, media, and other content in a comprehensive dashboard.
 However, you need to determine, which CMS fits best your needs, as there is a number of them available on the market.

 If this is your first website, I recommend that you go for WordPress, the most popular CMS in the World.
 In CMS segment, it’s used by 59% of all the websites, and this number is truly impressive (find out more here).
 Not surprisingly, the reason for such popularity lies in the simplicity of WordPress that makes it the best option for all the newbies in web design.
 The well- structured admin panel of WordPress brings you all the options needed for website customization.
 Moreover, it’s so well-documented that it’s really incredibly hard to get lost.
 In a nutshell, here is how it looks:

 In addition to this, WordPress CMS functionality can be extended by one of the 47,000 available on its plugin market.
-Among them, you’ll find drag-n-drop and frontend editors, and plugins that help you create sliders, portfolios, forms, graphs, diagrams and other important elements of user interface.
+Among them, you’ll find drag-n-drop and frontend editors, and plugins that help you create sliders, portfolios, forms, graphs, diagrams, and other important elements of the user interface.